howtographql/howtographql/content/backend/graphql-js/4-adding-a-database.md

 The first option is problematic since dealing with SQL in resolvers is complex and quickly gets out-of-hand.
 Another issue is that SQL queries are commonly submitted to the database as plain _strings_.
 Strings don't adhere to any structure, they're just raw sequences of characters.
 Therefore, your tooling won't be able to help you finding any issues with them or provide additional perks like autocompletion in editors.
 Writing SQL queries is thus tedious and error-prone.

 The second option is to use an ORM which might seem like a good solution at first.
 However, this approach usually falls short as well.
-ORMs typically have the problem that they're implementing rather simple solutions for database access, which when using GraphQL won't work due to the complexities of queries and the various edge cases that can arise.
+ORMs typically have the problem that they are implementing rather simple solutions for database access, which when used with GraphQL won't work due to the complexities of queries and the various edge cases that can arise.

-Prisma solves this problem by providing you with a _GraphQL query engine_ which is taking care of resolving queries for you.
-When using Prisma, you're implementing your resolvers such that they're simply _delegating_ incoming queries to the underlying Prisma engine.
+Prisma solves this problem by providing you with a _GraphQL query engine_ which is takes care of resolving queries for you.
+When using Prisma, you're implementing your resolvers such that they are simply _delegating_ incoming queries to the underlying Prisma engine.
 Thanks to [Prisma bindings](https://github.com/graphcool/prisma-binding), query delegation is a simple process where most resolvers can be implemented as simple one-liners.

 > **Note**: Prisma bindings are based on the idea of schema stitching and schema delegation.
 We're not going to cover these techniques in detail in this tutorial.
 If you want to learn more about them, you can check out the following two articles:
 > - [GraphQL Schema Stitching explained: Schema Delegation](https://blog.graph.cool/graphql-schema-stitching-explained-schema-delegation-4c6caf468405)